ghostlypi/RLabs/Lab 2/Lab2_EDA_IntroMarkdown_APstudent.md

 4c: Describe the sampling method Abhi used to select his sample.

 > Provide an answer and justification below.
-He selected a specific subset of the sample (NFL teams).
+Abhi used a convinenece sample of teams that have won the Superbowl.

 4d: What type of variable is recorded in `SuperBowl_lastwin`?